-We were reminded of the essential advice of John D. Rockefeller, Jr. last week, while attending a conference and listening to a nationally renowned development expert.
+We were reminded of the essential advice of John D. Rockefeller on the technique of soliciting last week, while attending a conference and listening to a nationally renowned development expert.
 After reading Mr. Rockefeller’s remarks again, we felt it appropriate to share these timeless words of advice from one of our country’s most influential philanthropists.

 John D. Rockefeller, Jr. (1874-1960) delivered this talk to the Citizens Family Welfare Committee of New York City in 1933.
 This classic statement has been reprinted and used by hundreds of institutions conducting fund raising programs.